 Mortgage lending data is from information lenders are required to report under the Home Mortgage Disclosure Act, which is collected and made available to the public by the Consumer Finance Protection Bureau (CFPB).
-We used data from 2018 and 2019 unless otherwise indicated.
+We used data from 2018-2020 unless otherwise indicated.
 Home purchase loans to owner-occupants on single-family homes are used for maps.

 Action Taken 1 is considered an origination.
 Action Taken 1-5 are considered ‘applications’ and Action Taken 3 indicates a denial.
 Purchased loans, reverse mortgages, and preapprovals are not included unless specifically indicated.
 A small number of outliers, records missing county/state information, and records missing a loan purpose have been removed, impacting less than 1% of loan records nationally.